DID YOU KNOW?

 The war on drugs intensified during the 1980s, placing the justice system on the front lines of the cocaine epidemic.
 Both justice and treatment professionals alike began to recognize that not treating substance use and mental health disorders simply perpetuated a vicious cycle of relapse and recidivism.

-In 1989, the first drug court launched in Miami-Dade County, Florida, laying the foundation for what is now nearly three decades of justice system reform.
-Treatment courts prove that providing supervision, structure, and evidence-based treatment was a far more successful approach to substance use and mental health disorders than punishment.
+In 1989, the first drug court launched in Miami-Dade County, Florida, laying the foundation for what is now more than three decades of justice system reform.
+Treatment courts prove that providing supervision, structure and evidence-based treatment was a far more successful approach to substance use and mental health disorders than incarceration alone.